d3/d3-array/README.md

 <a name="scan" href="#scan">#</a> <b>scan</b>(<i>array</i>[, <i>comparator</i>])

-Performs a linear scan of the specified *array*, returning the index of the least value according to the specified *comparator*.
-If the given *array* contains no comparable values (*i.e.*, the comparator returns NaN when comparing each value to itself), returns undefined.
+Performs a linear scan of the specified *array*, returning the index of the least element according to the specified *comparator*.
+If the given *array* contains no comparable elements (*i.e.*, the comparator returns NaN when comparing each element to itself), returns undefined.
 If *comparator* is not specified, it defaults to [ascending](#ascending).
 For example:

 ```js
 var array = [{foo: 42}, {foo: 91}];